rmc-su/uHome/readme.md

 For now, Warm Ups and both Cool Downs are global, but once the Bukkit permissions/groups get more fleshed out, MH will have per user/group Warm Ups and Cool Downs.

+    (myhome.bypass.cooldown) - Permission to bypass /home cooldowns (myhome.bypass.warmup) - Permission to bypass /home warmup (myhome.bypass.sethomecool) - Permission to bypass /sethome cooldown

 Some server administrators may prefer that where players sleep should be considered their home.
 They have the option to make sleeping in a bed function as /sethome and also to disable the /sethome command to force sleeping.

+    (myhome.bypass.bedsethome) - Permission to use /sethome when bed usage is forced.

 **...is Helpful**

 As an server administrator, your job is tough.
 MyHome works to make your job a little easier (within it's domain).
-As an administrator, you can warp to everyone's home.
-You can also bypass the cooldown and warmup limits set upon your users if you'd like; check in the MyHome.settings.
+As an administrator, you can warp to any home when given the permission to do so.
+You can also bypass the cooldown and warmup limits set upon your users and also the forcing of beds to /sethome.

+    (myhome.admin.*) - Has access to all admin commands in MyHome (myhome.bypass.*) - Bypass all limits (cooldowns, warmups and bed usage etc) (myhome.admin.home.any) - Admin can /home to anyone's home.
+    /home listall - (myhome.admin.home.list) - Allow admins to list all homes /home clear [playername] - (myhome.admin.home.delete) - Allow an admin to delete playername's home.
+    /home convert - (myhome.admin.convert) - Converts the homes from homes.txt into the db

 Transitioning from hMod?
 Have a homes.txt full of your users' homes?
 Use /home convert to import that into the MyHome database

-    (myhome.admin) - Is an admin over MyHome.
-    /home convert - (myhome.convert) - Converts the homes from homes.txt into the db